Funnysuslik/aidigital_test/README.md

 ### Database

 * Define mandatory fields and add indexes to improve query performance — at least for trusted and well-known data sources.
+* Issue with pandas creating connections with DB should be addressed to keep it stable.

 ### Application